Interactive Widgets

 When building interactive widgets:

-- Send clear and descriptive responses to the agent.
+- Send clear and descriptive titles for chat display and detailed messages for the agent.

 - Use buttons or action elements for user interactions.

-- Ensure each action sends a distinct response string.
+- Ensure each action sends a distinct response object with both

 Example:

-Clear responses help the agent understand exactly what action should be taken next.
+Clear, distinct titles and messages help the agent understand exactly what action should be taken next, while the chat remains user-friendly.

 Interactive widgets allow DronaHQ agents to support structured workflows, confirmations, and decision-based interactions, enabling richer user experiences beyond simple text conversations.